riyadali/blockchain/README.md

       The API returns a JSON object with the current fee estimate for fastest confirmation (fastestFee), confirmation within three             blocks (halfHourFee) and six blocks (hourFee), in satoshi per byte.

+__ Applications/concepts built on the Blockchain (mostly from the book "Mastering Bitcoin")
+   + Proof-of-Existence (Digital Notary) - A digital fingerprint can be committed with a transaction to the blockchain, proving that a document existed (Timestamp) at the time it was recorded.
+The fingerprint cannot be modified ex-post-facto (Immutability) and the proof will be stored permanently (Durability)
+   + Kickstarter (Lighthouse) - If you sign one input and the output of a fundraiser transaction, others can contribute to the fundraiser but it cannot be spent until the goal (output value) is funded.
+   + Payment Channels (discussed further below) - A multisig 2-of-2 with a timelock used as the "settlement" transaction of a payment channel can be held and spent whenever by either party.
+The two parties can then create commitment transactions that double-spend the settlement on a shorter timelock (in essence invalidating previous commitment transactions)
+   + Colored Coins are used to track assets that are not stored directly on the bitcoin blockchain, as opposed to bitcoin itself, which is an asset intrinsic to the blockchain.
+      + Colored coins are used to track digital assets as well as physical assets held by third parties and traded through colored coins certificates of ownership.
+Digital assets colored coins can represent intangible assets such as a stock certificate, license, virtual property (game items), or most any form of licensed intellectual property (trademarks, copyrights, etc).
+Tangible colored coins can represent certificates of ownership of commodities (gold, silver, oil), land title, automobiles, boats, aircraft, etc.
+      + The term derives from the idea of "coloring" or marking a nominal amount of bitcoin, for example, a single satoshi, to represent something other than the bitcoin value itself
+      + More recent implementations of colored coins use the OP_RETURN script opcode to store metadata in a transaction, in conjunction with external data stores that associate the metadata to specific assets.
+      + The two most common implementations today of colored coins are Open Assets (http://www.openassets.org/ and Colored Cois by Colu (http://coloredcoins.org).
+These two systems use different approaches to colored coins and are not compatible.
+Colored coins created in one system cannot be seen or used in the other system.
+      + An Open Assets- compatible wallet application and blockexplorer can be found at coinprism (https://www.coinprism.info)
+      + A Colu Colored Coins-compatible wallet application and blockexplorer can be found at Blockchain Explorer (http://coloredcoins.org/explorer).
+      + A Copay wallet plug-in can be found at Colored Coins Copay Addon (http://coloredcoins.org/colored-coins-copay-addon/).

 __ An excellent reference for Bitcoin is Mastering Bitcoin by Andreas Antonopoulos (Chp 3 provides programmatic API interface)
    + Link for 2nd endition of this book can be found here https://bitcoinbook.info/